gessinger-hj/gepard/README.md

 }) ;
 ```

-## Synchronization of file processing ( Locks )
+## Synchronization of file processing (Locks)

-Suppose ther are many files in a directory waiting to be processed.
+Suppose there are many files in a directory waiting to be processed.
 <br/>
-Lets name the directory: foo/bar/input
+Let's name the directory: foo/bar/input
 <br/>
 In order to speed up the overall processing several identical programs should work together.
 <br/>